tjsinghlab/ipsc_qc/src/basic_pipeline/README.md

 The pipeline expects separate **reference** and **input** directories:

-project/
+inputs/
-- ├── ref_dir/ # Reference files (unchanging across runs; must download from cloud storage)
+- ├── ref_dir/ # Reference files (unchanging across runs; refs not present in this directory will automatically be downloaded)
 - ├── fastq_dir/ # Input files for a run (pipeline will loop over samples)
 - ├── output_dir/ # Output directory
 - └── cosmic_dir/ # User must download and provide COSMIC database files